-We host many fundraising events throughout the year including Coffee Mornings, Collection days at Tesco and Catterick Sunday Market.
-Help is always needed at all these events; our fundraising group ‘Team Cappuccino’ is always happy to welcome new members and try out new ideas to raise funds.
+We host many fundraising events throughout the year including Coffee Mornings.
+Help is always needed at all these events.

-We try to maintain records of all species on the reserve.
+We maintain records of all species on the reserve.
 Records can come from formal surveys or sightings as volunteers or visitors are walking around the site.

-We undertake weekly moth surveys, monthly flower surveys and during the summer weekly butterfly surveys.
+We undertake weekly moth surveys, monthly flower walks and during the summer, weekly butterfly surveys.
 In addition to these there are many other opportunities to join our dedicated team of volunteers as they ‘root around’ to see what they can uncover.

 If you are interested in helping us in any way please don’t hesitate to get in touch with the reserve managers to find out more.
 You can reach us on 01748 830045, 07754 270980 or e-mail us at email@example.com